atulvarshneya/quantum-computing/qucircuit/README.md

 Note that in many gates the order is either explicit, e.g., in `CX` the arguments are explicitly (control, and target), and in some others it does not matter, e.g., in `M` the qubits will be measured with the same outcome irrespective of the order.
 But in some gates, such as `QFT` it very much *does* matter.

-## Using Registers (Registers are being deprecated, use python lists instead)
+## Using Registers (Registers are being deprecated, simply use python lists instead)
 The use of registers simplifies, and can help in readability of the quantum circuit.

 When writing reusable subroutines the assignment of qubits for various uses, e.g., input, output, needs to be managed carefully across the subroutine and the other program.
 While this can be explictly done by passing lists of qubits for each use, and that can definitely serve the purpose very well, the use of registers makes it easier to read.